stack-of-tasks/pinocchio/README.md

 In order to read urdf files (see http://wiki.ros.org/urdf for the description), one haves to install the urdfdom package which can come either along ROS library or be installed as a standalone library.
 Next section describes the second procedure.

 urdfdom depends on both console_bridge and urdfdom_headers.
-The installation of both dependencies can be done with the following command in a terminal :
+The installation of both dependencies can be done with the following command lines in a terminal :
   - git clone git://github.com/ros/console_bridge.git && cd console_bridge && mkdir build && cd build && cmake .. && make && sudo make install
   - git clone git://github.com/ros/urdfdom_headers && cd urdfdom_headers && mkdir build && cd build && cmake .. && make && sudo make install